You are here

 The Greek world

-Show the children a blank map of the Mediterranean area, including the Black Sea in the east and Spain/Portugal in the west.
+You might want to show the children a blank map of the Mediterranean area, including the Black Sea in the east and Spain/Portugal in the west.
 Identify the peninsula of mainland Greece.

 Greek gods and their roles